Is the €29 ticket being cancelled?

 The €29 ticket is currently only available as an annual subscription, meaning you’re signing up for at least a 12-month contract.
 After those first 12 months, you’ll be able to cancel or renew your subscription on a monthly basis.
 To cancel your ticket, you’ll need to end your subscription before the 22nd day of the current month in order to avoid extra fees.
 For example, if you want to stop paying for your €29 ticket from the beginning of September 2025, you’ll need to cancel your subscription before August 22nd, 2025.

-And what if I want to cancel my Deutschlandticket?
+What if I want to cancel my Deutschlandticket?

 You’ll need to cancel your Deutschlandticket before the 10th day of the month.
 The easiest way to do this is with a cancellation form available here, or on the Deutsche Bahn app.